TheGzuckert/TheGzuckert/README.md

 ## Hi There! 👋

 -  I'm **Gustavo Zuckert**
-- 🖥️ I am a Junior Developer
+- 🖥️ I am a Software Engineer Jr
 - 🎓 I'm graduating Systems Analysis and Development at **IFSP**

 ### Technologies